ashleyjwood/CP2406/Lecture Notes/Lecture_01.md

 ### Arrays

-In arrays in C/C++, you must define the size of the array when the array is declared and it must be a constant or a _constant expression_ (`constexpr`).
+In arrays in C/C++, you must define the size of the array when the array is declared, and it must be a constant or a _constant expression_ (`constexpr`).
 E.g.:

 ```